 The Organization has also developed several structures and institutions to follow-up on the political decisions negotiated by the participating States:

 Chairperson-in-Office (CiO) – bears overall responsibility for executive action and coordination of OSCE activities.
-Sweden holds the OSCE Chairmanship in 2021.
-The Chairperson-in-Office, Sweden’s Minister for Foreign Affairs Ann Linde, is assisted by the Ministerial Troika and supported by the Secretary General.
-The Troika, which is composed of the present, past and future CiOs, currently includes the Foreign Ministers of Albania, Sweden, and Poland.
+North Macedonia holds the OSCE Chairpersonship in 2023.
+The Chairperson-in-Office is Bujar Osmani, the Minister of Foreign Affairs of the Republic of North Macedonia.
+He is assisted by the Ministerial Troika and supported by the Secretary General.

 Secretariat – under the direction of the Secretary General, provides operational support to the Organization.
 The Secretariat’s mandate involves: supporting OSCE field activities; maintaining contacts with international and non-governmental organizations; coordinating OSCE economic and environmental activities; OSCE activities in the politico-military field; administrative, financial and personnel services; conference and language services; information technology and press and public information.